k2view-academy/K2View-Academy/articles/04_fabric_studio/26_web_basic_code_editing.md

 Along with that, there are other indications of errors and warnings in a file:

-* On the project tree - where whole files hierarchy is red colored.
+* In the Project Tree - where a whole files hierarchy is colored red
-* At the Warning and Error panels
+* In the Warning and Error panels
-* At the left side of the bottom panel
+* On the left side of the bottom panel
 * Top editor tab